Music Library

 Synchronized Offline Folders

-When you make a cloud folder available offline (via the More Actions menu), it will appear in the Local Files → Offline Folders section.
-The app will download its contents to your device.
-If you make changes to the folder in the cloud—like adding, removing, or updating files—the app will detect those changes and update the local copy automatically.
+When you make a cloud folder available offline (via the More Actions menu), it appears in the Local Files → Offline Folders section.
+The app downloads its contents to your device.
+If you make changes to the folder in the cloud — like adding, removing, or updating files — the app detects those changes and updates the local copy automatically.

-On this screen, you can manually start offline folder synchronization, show the offline folder in its enclosing folder, and disable offline mode for this folder.
-Disabling offline mode will remove all local copies of files from your device.
+On this screen, you can manually start offline folder synchronization, reveal the offline folder in its enclosing folder, and disable offline mode for the folder.
+Disabling offline mode removes all local copies of files from your device.

 Time Interval